Tricklebyte/BlazorId_App/README.md

  ```

 ## Authorization Policy:
- A claims-based authorization policy shared by the API and the Blazor app:<br/>
+ A claims-based authorization policy is shared by the API and the Blazor App:<br/>
  **BlazorId_Shared\Policies\Policies.CanViewIdentityPolicy:**
  ```c#
    public static AuthorizationPolicy CanViewIdentityPolicy()